 16. Delivered Social Ltd will ensure it has procedures in place to prevent bribery by staff and other persons associated with it, which are proportionate to the bribery risks it faces and to the nature, scale and complexity of Delivered Social Ltd’s activities.

-17. Line managers or their nominee are responsible for ensuring risks are assessed and appropriate action taken to comply with this Policy, including reporting the identified risks and implementation of actions within their Business Plans.
+17. Line managers or their nominees are responsible for ensuring risks are assessed and appropriate action taken to comply with this Policy, including reporting the identified risks and implementation of actions within their Business Plans.

 18. Delivered Social Ltd will apply due diligence procedures, taking a proportionate and risk-based approach, in respect of persons and organisations that perform or will perform services for or on behalf of the company in order to mitigate identified bribery risks.

-19. Where appropriate, line managers or their nominee will complete sufficient due diligence when entering into arrangements with others to ensure they are not acting corruptly and to periodically monitor their performance to ensure ongoing compliance.
+19. Where appropriate, line managers or their nominees will complete sufficient due diligence when entering into arrangements with others to ensure they are not acting corruptly and to periodically monitor their performance to ensure ongoing compliance.
 They will take appropriate action in response to any information uncovered as a result of due diligence which gives rise to concern and reports any such actions.

 20. Delivered Social Ltd ensures that its bribery prevention and associated policies and procedures are embedded and understood throughout the organisation through internal and external communication.

-21. Line managers or their nominee are responsible for ensuring the communication of Delivered Social’s Anti-Bribery and Corruption Policy and other relevant policies to associated person(s).
+21. Line managers or their nominees are responsible for ensuring the communication of Delivered Social’s Anti-Bribery and Corruption Policy and other relevant policies to associated person(s).
 Line managers will also monitor and review their procedures and action plans to ensure their suitability, adequacy and effectiveness in relation to this Policy and implement improvements as appropriate.

 22. This Anti Bribery and Corruption Policy is reviewed annually to ensure fitness for purpose.